Economy of the Central African Republic: Forestry

-In 2014, the country exported 59.3 million US dollars of forest products.
+In 2014, the country exported 59.3 million US dollars of forest products such as timber.
 This accounts for 40% of total export earnings in the C.A.R.

+Foreign companies are involved in illegal logging activities in the country.
+For example, in 2013, the French Industrie forestière de Batalimo (IFB), Lebanese Société d’exploitation forestière centrafricaine (SEFCA) and Chinese Vicwood Group reportedly made illegal tax payments totalling €3,7 million to the Ministry of Finance under the presidency of Michel Djotodia, as well as monthly payments to Séléka fighters to safeguard their installations.
+SEFCA also paid an additional "advance" of €380,876 directly to Djotodia's government.
+According to a report from the UN Security Council, "illegal artisanal exploitation surged in non-attributed forest areas" under the Djotodia government, while logging trucks were "systematically subjected to illegal tax levying".
+In 2014, the same companies paid approximately €127,864 to Anti-balaka militias at road checkpoints.

+These illegal timber exploits continued in more recent years.
+The CEMAC banned raw timber exports in January 2022, but the Central African Republic failed to honor this ban.
+The ongoing timber trade has been linked since 2021 to a "tripartite agreement" between government officials, Wagner Group mercenaries, and a Russian company from Saint Petersburg named Bois Rouge, with Wagner having branched out into the timber industry and logging a forest in Lobaye.
+The Wagner mercenaries reportedly invaded and "emptied" entire villages to log timber at virtually no cost, creating a potential revenue of up to $890 million on international markets.

 Natural resources

 The country has rich natural resources in the form of diamonds, gold, uranium, and other minerals.
 Diamonds constitute one of the most important exports of the CAR, frequently accounting for 20-30% of export revenues, but an estimated 30-50% of the diamonds produced each year leave the country clandestinely.
 There may be petroleum deposits along the country's northern border with Chad.
 (Two billion barrels of oil are present in private estimates).

 Diamonds are the only of these mineral resources currently being developed; reported sales of largely uncut diamonds made up close to 60% of the CAR's export earnings as of 2001.
 Industry contributes less than 20% of the country's GDP, with artesian diamond mining, breweries, and sawmills making up the bulk of the sector.
 Services account for 25% of GDP, largely because of government bureaucracy and high transportation costs arising from the country's landlocked position.